 Certifications like GOTS require that the entire supply chain, from farm to final product, meet strict ethical and environmental standards.
 This allows consumers to trace the origins of their products, providing an additional layer of ethical assurance.

 Like any product, organic wool comes with its own set of advantages and disadvantages.
-Understanding these can help you make an informed decision.
+But what are the benefits of organic wool, and what are the drawbacks?

 Organic wool's versatility extends far beyond clothing; its applications are as diverse as they are beneficial.
 Here's a look at some of the products that can be made from organic wool and the unique advantages they offer.